oniisaac/DataProject1/README.md

 # DataProject1
-This is a practise for Clicked
+This is a practice for Clicked